-Treating Customers Fairly (TCF) is an outcomes-based evaluative process designed to ensure that regulated financial institutions meet specific benchmark standards of fairness in their interactions with their customers.
+TCF is an outcomes-based evaluative process designed to ensure that regulated financial institutions meet specific benchmark standards of fairness in their interactions with their customers.

 An unauthorized transaction is one for which the person whose name appears on a credit card or debit card did not assent to prior to or at the time of payment.
 In the lexicon used by banks, an unauthorized transaction is synonymous with fraud.